Carnivore Diet Macros, Food Lists & Meal Plans

-The carnivore diet is a simple meal plan that focuses on meat and meat-derived products.
+The carnivore diet is a meal plan that focuses on meat and meat-derived products.
+As such, carnivore diet macros are high in fat (65% to 80% of daily calories), moderate to high in protein (20% to 35%), and very low in carbs (0% to 10%).
 Proponents include social media fitness influencers and others who seek a meal plan that will help them gain muscle and improve fitness performance.
 Some people also believe it will improve health and help them lose weight.

 What Is the Carnivore Diet?